 Piro Gaqi, Co-Founder & Executive Director

 Dr. Piro Gaqi is currently Lect.
 Dr. at the Faculty of Arts of the University Dunarea de Jos of Galati (Romania).
 Previously, he has taught piano and chamber music as a member of the faculties of the Academy of the Arts in Tirana (Albania) and the State University of Tetovo (Macedonia).
 Mr. Gaqi was born into a musical family in Tirana, Albania.
 He has a long international performing career in both Europe and North America, including recitals as part of the Gaqi Piano Duo, which he co-founded with his brother, Gjergji Gaqi.
 Dr. Gaqi completed his undergraduate and graduate studies in Piano Performance at the National University of Music in Bucharest, under the tutelage of Prof. Delia Pavlovici and Prof. Camelia Pavlenco.
 He completed a second Master's degree at the University of Montreal, studying Instrumental Accompanying with Prof. Jean-Eudes Vaillancourt.
-Additionally, he participated in residencies in Luxembourg, the Netherlands and France, working with distinguished pedagogues such as Gérard Frémy, Béatrice Rauchs, Hans Vroomans and others.
+Additionally, he has completed residencies in Luxembourg, the Netherlands and France, working with distinguished pedagogues such as Gérard Frémy, Béatrice Rauchs, Hans Vroomans and others.
 His doctoral studies, under the guidance of Prof. Dr. Șerban Dimitrie Soreanu at the National University of Music in Bucharest, focused on the piano chamber music of Southeast European composers.